 - a) All subdivided lots must have approved access, which may be shared, onto town or state highways or a legal right-of-way no less than 50 feet in width to a shared private road or drive that provides entry and egress from a town road or state highway.
 The creation of landlocked parcels is not allowed.
 Access permits must be obtained from the Selectboard for access onto a town road, or from the Vermont Agency of Transportation for access onto a state highway. - b) Any subdivided lot created under these Regulations must contain the minimum lot size and dimensions unless waived. - c) All land to be subdivided must be surveyed by a licensed land surveyor prior to final approval. - d) All subdivisions shall be limited to such uses as are stated by the applicant in the subdivision application.
 A change to a use not specified in the application without a new or amended permit is a violation.
 Where no uses are stated, then no residential or non-residential uses shall be allowed without issuance of a new permit.
 This provision shall be in the permit for all lots. - e) All land to be subdivided shall be, in the judgment of the DRB, of such a character that it can be used for the intended purposes without danger to public health or safety, or damage to the environment. - f) Subdivisions shall be designed in reasonable conformity with existing topography to minimize grading, to reduce cuts and fills, and to retain, insofar as reasonable, natural contours, land cover, and soil.
 Projects involving blasting, retaining walls or major modification of existing topography must show that there are no feasible alternatives.
-The DRB may require a program of landscaping, soil stabilization and the establishment of appropriate, permanent vegetative cover following excavation or grading. - g) No new slopes may be created with a grade greater than 1:3.
-Disturbance of steep slopes (over 25%) shall be minimized.
-Subdivisions on slopes greater than 25% may require a licensed professional engineer to certify that they do not pose a landslide or erosion risk. - Land shall not be subdivided so that any lot consists of land designated as flood hazard areas or characterized by poor drainage, steep slopes, or subject to other hazardous conditions to the point where the lot is not buildable, unless building has been restricted on the lot by easement. - i) Subdivisions shall avoid irregularly shaped lots (e.g., curves, jogs, dog-legs, etc.) and no lot may be more than five times longer than the narrowest dimension, unless warranted due to natural/topographic constraints, or to minimize the fragmentation of natural, scenic or cultural features.
+The DRB may require a program of landscaping, soil stabilization and the establishment of appropriate, permanent vegetative cover following excavation or grading. - g) Disturbance of steep slopes (slopes greater than or equal to 25 %) shall be minimized.
+Development on slopes greater than 25% shall require a licensed professional engineer to certify that the proposed development does not pose a landslide or erosion risk.
+No new slopes may be created with a slope exceeding 50%. - h) Land shall not be subdivided so that any lot consists of land designated as flood hazard areas or characterized by poor drainage, steep slopes, or subject to other hazardous conditions to the point where the lot is not buildable, unless building has been restricted on the lot by easement. - i) Subdivisions shall avoid irregularly shaped lots (e.g., curves, jogs, dog-legs, etc.) and no lot may be more than five times longer than the narrowest dimension, unless warranted due to natural/topographic constraints, or to minimize the fragmentation of natural, scenic or cultural features.